 If one really wants to make the most of a healthier changed diet, Hay argues that stress, smoking and ‘other negative lifestyle choices’ should be addressed.
 He also mentions to never underestimate the benefits of exercise when adding just a few simple tweaks to your diet.

-Eat more leafy green and cruciferous vegetables
+Leafy green and cruciferous vegetables

 ‘Kale, spinach, watercress and other leafy greens are rich in immune boosting nutrients like vitamin C and beta-carotene,’ says Hay.
 ‘Cruciferous vegetables that include broccoli, cauliflower, brussel sprouts and cabbage are natural sources of the glucosinolates and isothiocyanates.’
 These compounds act as protective antioxidants and an anti-inflammatory elements proven to eliminate chemicals and toxins within the body and ‘inhibit the development of chemically-induced cancers of the lung, liver, esophagus, stomach, small intestine, colon and breast,’ reports the Pauling Institute of Oregon State University.